 Do you Perform? (or Wish You Did?)

 Comment Below!
 Engage with Me On Social!

 Tell me how you think you caught the the performance bug.
 How sick are you to perform?
 How are you coping with it (or not)?
 Is it an incurable disease for you or a valuable coping outlet for the horror show that is adult life?

-I'll update this article with your quotes and links to your work.
+I'll continue updating this article with your quotes

 Think of it as research for me and free publicity for you.
 Thanks!